 Heat pumps operate at higher efficiency with lower flow temperatures.
-The default space heating efficiency data in 9.2.7 and Table 4a provide values for design flow temperatures of $<=35^{\circ}$ C and $>35^{\circ}$ C. PCDB records provide space heating efficiency values for design flow temperatures of 35° C, 45° C, 55° C and 58° C (and 65° C for high temperature heat pumps).
+The default efficiency data in 9.2.7 and Table 4a provide values for design flow temperatures of $<=35^{\circ}$ C and $>35^{\circ}$ C. PCDB records provide efficiency values and maximum output for design flow temperatures of 35° C, 45° C, 55° C and 58° C (and 65° C for high temperature heat pumps) where available.

 The default flow temperature for heat pumps with a wet heat distribution system is 58°C, with the exception of high temperature heat pumps, where it is 65°C. If the heating system has been designed to operate at a lower temperature, and this is evidenced by a commissioning certificate (when temperature rounded to the nearest whole number), then heat pump efficiency data for the flow temperature is applied.
-The SAP assessor should enter the design flow temperature in software, whereby linear interpolation is used as necessary to derive an efficiency from PCDB data records bounding the entered flow temperature (extrapolation cannot be used).
-For design flow temperatures below 35°C, the efficiency at 35°C is used.
+The SAP assessor should enter the design flow temperature in software, whereby linear interpolation is used as necessary to derive a space heating efficiency, water heating efficiency and maximum output from PCDB data records bounding the entered flow temperature (extrapolation cannot be used); and in the case of hybrid heat pumps the fraction provided by the heat pump and space heating efficiency of the boiler should also be interpolated.
+For design flow temperatures below 35°C, the data at 35°C is used.
 Design flow temperatures above 58°C cannot be entered, unless a high temperature heat pump is selected, in which case a maximum temperature of 65°C can be entered.